Gooseberry: Ribes spp

 • Resistant to white pine blister rust and powdery mildew.
 Somewhat resistant to leaf spot.

-Controversy: when they are fully ripe, some do not like their fairly low level of acidity and claim the texture is somewhat mealy.
-When harvested too early, they can be fairly acidic and lack flavor.
-Personally, they are one of my favorites, and I like them when they are fully ripe.
+When Pixwell gooseberries are fully ripe, some do not like their fairly low level of acidity and claim the texture is somewhat mealy, but when they are harvested early, which some people tend to intentionally do with this variety, they can be fairly acidic and lack flavor.
+Personally, the texture does not bother me.
+Pixwell gooseberries are one of my favorites, and I like them when they are fully ripe.

 Poorman